muzir/muzir.github.io/_posts/2019-11-10-Docker-Compose-Kafka-Cluster-2.md

 ## Producer Docker Compose Configuration

 Basically producer has service configuration and networks configuration.
-In service configuration point out project main folder with ```build``` so docker know to where to find the project folder when it wants to build the image. ```ports``` when application starts it will serve in this port and in environment define the environment variables which will be used inside producer project.
+In service configuration point out project main folder with ```build``` so docker engine know where to find the project folder when it wants to build the image. ```ports```, application serves in this port and in ```environment``` define the environment variables which will be used inside producer project.
 In ```networks``` instead of use the default docker network we explicitly define the network name.
 Because we want that all docker-compose.yamls which will be used in consumer and producer should be in same network.
 If you are running consumer, producer and kafka cluster via same docker-compose.yaml we don't need to define network they will all use same network.
 But in our case we have to define the network name in each docker-compose.yaml file.